Nike Basketball Camp The Sports Barn

 Meals: Lunch is not provided.
 Please bring a packed lunch.

+ASA and Nike Basketball Camps are geared for all ages and abilities.
+Campers are expected to work hard, be receptive to coaching, exhibit discipline, have a strong work ethic, and be serious about basketball.
+As a staff we pride ourselves in being a teaching camp first with scrimmages and contests will take place throughout the week.
 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.
 In addition, campers will be evaluated and then split up into smaller groups according to age and ability.
-A closing ceremony will take place on the last day of camp prior to check-out.
+A closing ceremony will take place on the last day prior to check-out for full day campers.
 Parents are invited to attend the closing ceremony!

 Transportation is not provided by the camp to or from any airports.
 If you are flying to or from camp, we recommend using an airport shuttle service.
 Please schedule flights as close as you can to the check-in times on the first day and check-out times on the last day.